-SubSift's demonstrator user interface is implemented as a wizard-like series of web forms, taking the user through the above process form by form.
+SubSift's demonstrator user interface is implemented as a wizard-like series of web forms, taking the user through the submission sifting process form by form.
 At the end of the sequence SubSift produced downloadable web pages with ranked lists of papers per reviewer, and ranked lists of reviewers per paper.
 However, at the more abstract level, this workflow for comparing Programme Committee (PC) members (i.e. reviewers) and submitted abstracts consists of the following three parts.

 Behind the functionality of each of these parts is a series of SubSift REST API invocations, which together constitute the workflow illustrated in the following diagram.